 At the Hector Research Institute of Education Sciences and Psychology, our group of around 80 scientists use sophisticated and innovative methods to address major socially relevant questions related to educational processes and educational attainment.
 Some examples of current research questions in our institute include:

-How well does the education system promote the talents and competences of students, especially in mathematics and natural sciences?
+- How well does the education system promote the talents and competencies of students, especially in mathematics and natural sciences?
 How can this be improved

-The Hector Research Institute of Education Scienes and Psychology was founded in September 2014 as an independent research institute within the University of Tübingen.
-A generous donation from the Hector Foundation II is the essential basis for the scientific work of the institute.
+The Hector Research Institute of Education Sciences and Psychology was founded in September 2014 as an independent research institute within the University of Tübingen.
+A generous donation from the Hector Foundation II is the basis for the scientific work of the institute.
 In addition, the state of Baden-Württemberg provides funds for the international Tübingen Postdoctoral Academy for Research on Education (PACE) which is integrated into the institute.
 These special grants provide a broad and continuous basis for empirical educational research in Tübingen.